jhcook/kubernetes-dev-env/README.md

 [2022-03-23 16:54:04,461] jcmmini1.local/INFO/locust.main: Starting web interface at http://0.0.0.0:8089 (accepting connections from all network interfaces)
 [2022-03-23 16:54:04,475] jcmmini1.local/INFO/locust.main: Starting Locust 2.8.4
 ```

+Please note, `quickstart.sh` does not enable eBPF or install Keda and configure
+HPA with Prometheus metrics.
+It does, however, create a three node cluster;
+install Calico, Rancher, and the monitoring stack; configure the relevant
+Prometheus metrics and Grafana dashboards; and install Boutique.

 ## Demonstration of Calico CNI with eBPF the hard way